dormant-chicken/sortty/README.md

 sortty --algorithm forever
 ```

-Setting it to forever makes the program shuffles the array sorts the array with a random algorithm forever (excluding bogo sort)
+Setting it to forever makes the program shuffle the array and sort the array forever, with a different random algorithm every time (excluding bogo sort)

 <br>